akhikhl/checksums/README.md

 gradle cleanChecksums -b checksums.gradle
 ```

+###Effect

-iterates the current folder (where "checksums.gradle" resides) and all it's subfolders,
+Iterates the current folder (where "checksums.gradle" resides) and all it's subfolders,
 in each folder it iterates files with extensions "jar", "pom", "xml", for each found file
 it removes the corresponding .md5 and .sha1 files.

+The script accurately calculates inputs/outputs.
+If all checksum files were already removed,
+it does not remove any files and shows "UP-TO-DATE" in the console.

 ###Example